 >>Note: If your league used the Meet Schedule Import feature, check to see that the proper Meet Templates have been applied to each meet.
 During the Meet Schedule Import, your league may have defined and locked your Meet Templates, meaning you won't be able to edit any of the four subtabs.

-When you change any part of a meet template, any upcoming meet linked to it will update with the changes you have made.
-Past meets, however, are not changed.
-If changes to the template would eliminate events with entries, the changes will not be applied to the meet.
+When you change any part of a Meet Template, any upcoming meet linked to it will update with the changes you have made.
+Past meets are NOT changed.
+If changes to the template would eliminate events with entries, the changes will NOT be applied to the meet.
 If your meet is not updating as you would expect, please contact your friendly Customer Happiness Team.

 Under Meet Setup, we’ve divided out things that are considered “rules” and those that are considered “team preferences.”
 Rules are things that the league typically governs in by-laws and meet guides.
 Team preferences are just that, settings that relate more to how your team likes to collect entries and attendance information, along with relay setup preferences.

-You'll define your Meet Entry Preferences under Manage Team > Settings > Meet Entry Preferences.
+You'll define your Team Preferences (or Meet Entry Preferences) under Manage Team > Settings > Meet Entry Preferences.
 And you can “Apply” those preferences to each meet, making any necessary modifications on a meet-by-meet basis.